How to Get Rid of Flies on the Patio (11 Tips)

 Fly on wooden peg

-Another good idea is to occasionally give the trash cans a bit of a clean.
-Even when they’re empty, there will always be some decaying organic matter in there, not to mention the bad odors.
+Another good idea is to occasionally give the trash cans a good clean.
+Even when they’re empty, there will always be some decaying organic matter, not to mention the foul odors.
 You can use baking soda or bleach to battle those unpleasant odors.

-It’s also worth noting that if you have compost bins at home, make sure to place them as far away from your home, your patio and your porch as possible.
+It’s also worth noting that if you have compost bins at home, make sure to place them as far away from your outdoor living space as possible.

 With a bit of creativity, a fly trap is something that you can easily make yourself.
 The drawback of having flies caught in a fly trap is that it’s obviously not a pretty sight.